MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Backup/v1.0.12/Get-AzureRmBackupProtectionPolicy.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmBackupProtectionPolicy** cmdlet gets backup policies for an azure_2 Backup vault.
+The **Get-AzureRmBackupProtectionPolicy** cmdlet gets backup policies for an Azure Backup vault.

 ## EXAMPLES